Constraining Single-Field Inflation with MegaMapper

 8pt \paragraph*{Set-Up} To forecast the efficacy of high-redshift in constraining single-field inflationary parameters, we follow a similar procedure to \citep{Sailer:2021yzm}, concentrating on the proposed MegaMapper experiment outlined in \citep{Ferraro:2019uce}.
 Unlike previous work, we include a full treatment of the bispectrum, modeled in conjunction with the power spectrum to minimize parameter degeneracies.
 The fiducial experiment includes $\approx 40$ million galaxies in a redshift range $2<z<5$, which we divide into four contiguous bins with number density and redshift defined by Tab.~1 of \citep{Ferraro:2019uce}.
 In each redshift bin, we compute a fiducial power spectrum and bispectrum using the parameters of \citep{Sailer:2021yzm}, in particular tidal biases set by the coevolution model \citep{Desjacques:2016bnm} and an (optimistic) fingers-of-God (FoG) dispersion $\sigma_{v}=100\,\mathrm{km}\,\mathrm{s}^{-1}$.
 For the quadratic bias, we use the fitting formula of \citep{Lazeyras:2015lgp}, which is significantly more accurate than the coevolution prediction for highly biased samples.

 We utilize the one-loop power spectrum and the tree-level bispectrum model summarized in \citep{Ivanov:2019pdj,Chudaykin:2020ghx,Ivanov:2021kcd}, depending on the following nuisance parameters: \beq \{b_1,b_2,b_{\mathcal{G}_2},b_{\Gamma_3},c_0,c_2,c_4,\tilde{c},c_1,P_{\rm shot},B_{\rm shot},a_0,a_2,b_\phi\} \eeq describing linear, quadratic and tidal bias, five counterterms, four stochasticity parameters, and non-Gaussian bias.
-These are subject to wide Gaussian priors following \citep{2021arXiv211204515P,Cabass:2022wjy}.
-We include power spectrum multipoles up to $\ell=4$ and the bispectrum monopole, noting that constraints may tighten somewhat if we include higher-order bispectrum multipoles.
+These are subject to wide Gaussian priors following \citep{2021arXiv211204515P,Cabass:2022wjy}. \resub{We do not include one-loop corrections to the bispectrum; whilst these are available for $\Lambda$CDM \citep{Philcox:2022frc,DAmico:2022osl}, the loops involving $f_{\rm NL}$ have yet to be self-consistently included.} We include power spectrum multipoles up to $\ell=4$ and the bispectrum monopole, noting that constraints may tighten somewhat if we include higher-order bispectrum multipoles \citep{Ivanov:2023qzb}.
 We additionally include the $Q_0$ statistic of \citep{Ivanov:2021fbu} (see also \citep{Scoccimarro:2004tg,DAmico:2021ymi}), which is a proxy for the real-space power spectrum, and allows extraction of information beyond the usual fingers-of-God limits.
 We vary the following cosmological parameters: \beq \{h, \omega_{\rm cdm}, \log 10^{10}A_s, f_{\rm NL}^{\rm eq}, f_{\rm NL}^{\rm orth}\}, \eeq with wide flat priors, where the last two parameters control the single-field inflation model.
 We do not include the multi-field parameter, $f_{\rm NL}^{\rm loc}$, since the information content on this is dominated by the power spectrum \citep{Cabass:2022ymb} and is not strongly degenerate with the NLPNG amplitudes.
-We additionally fix the spectral tilt, $n_s$, in all analyses.
+We additionally fix the spectral tilt, $n_s$, \resub{since it will be precisely constrained by future CMB surveys.
+If one instead marginalizes over $n_s$, the $f_{\rm NL}$ constraints degrade by $<5\%$, as verified in MCMC analyses (similar to the conclusions of \citep{Cabass:2022wjy} for the BOSS survey)}.